mir-lab/AntiRacistPostcardProject/docs/index.md

-# Hello ~ Welcome to the AntiRacist Postcard Project!
+# The AntiRacist Postcard Project

 ## Coming soon to a home near you!